Home > Services > Work Injury Compensation Lawyers > Industrial Deafness

 claim in 30 seconds

 Industrial deafness is a significant injury that can severely impact your life.
-Suppose you suffer from hearing problems from working in a noisy environment in Queensland as a wage earner.
-In that case, you can claim a lump sum payout under Queensland’s workers’ compensation system.
+If you have suffered hearing loss from working in a noisy environment in Queensland, you can claim a lump sum payout under Queensland’s workers’ compensation system.

 Get a fast estimate with our online Calculator